 - Enterprise Market

-During the late 1990s, thousands of dialup ISPs popped up, and there was a lot of commercial excitement.
-For those who are not aware, dialup Internet was a form of internet that used telephone lines to give internet service.
+During the late 1990s, thousands of dial-up Internet Service Providers (ISPs) popped up, and there was a lot of commercial excitement.
+For those who are not aware, dial-up Internet was a form of internet that used telephone lines to deliver internet service.
 It was now that people started to recognize the emerging market.
-After dialup, the birth of broadband internet started with the creation of the cable modem.
+After dial-up, the birth of broadband internet started with the creation of the cable modem.

 Then, cable companies could use coaxial cables as a broadband medium.
 Coaxial cables are the wires that connect your modem to the other wires outside of the building.
 These coaxial cables gave the cable industry an advantage over the phone industry.

-In response to this, the phone industries built DSL.
+In response to this, the phone industry developed digital subscriber line (DSL) technology.
 Today, even the best DSL networks (with support) can get to decent broadband speeds.
-Though, only some companies decide to fully commit to DSL adoption.
-Many don’t.
+Though, few companies decide to fully commit to DSL adoption.

-Hovis tells us that DSL was not developed as a broadband technology.
-For phone companies to get fast speeds, they must abandon DSL and build more fiber.
+Hovis told us that DSL was not developed as a broadband technology.
+For phone companies to get faster speeds, they must abandon DSL and build more fiber.
 This means an entire infrastructure upgrade.
-Some had started to do this, but had backed off due to costs.
+Some telephone companies had started to do this, but then backed off due to costs.

-When cable networks were built, they were franchised by local governments and regulated.
-The cable industry had to build towards the entire residential community rather than just big profit areas.
-Networks had to go everywhere with certain densities.
-This was huge as it allowed many people in metropolitan areas access to cable broadband service.
-If not for local government, this would not have been possible.
+When cable networks were built, they were regulated by local governments and regulated.
+The cable industry had to build networks everywhere in a residential community with certain population densities, not just big profit areas.
+This was huge as it allowed many people in metropolitan areas to access to cable broadband service.
+If not for local governments and their “franchise agreements”, this would not have been possible.
 Hovis said that this was a positive benefit to the community and industry.

 On the opposite side, cable modems and networks were rarely deployed in rural areas.
 Investments in small town networks have been poor compared to metro areas.

 From an urban standpoint, Hovis says that the core challenge is the small business.
 It’s not something that is caught in mapping efforts.
-A lot of small businesses don’t have access to infrastructure, only DSL.
-The concern is lack of continuing investment in DSL.
-If DSL is the only viable competitor to the cable modem service, it must be very viable and be able to perform effectively.
-DSL networks are old and have not been all upgraded.
+A lot of small businesses don’t have access to cable infrastructure, only DSL.
+The concern is a lack of continuing investment in DSL.
+If DSL is the only viable competitor to the cable modem service, it must be able to perform effectively.
+However, DSL networks are generally old and have not all been upgraded.

 Hovis said that fiber theoretically has unlimited capabilities.
-It can expand to encompass as much as necessary and currently, we even have 10gb products available in some places (though demand may not be there yet).
+It can expand to encompass as much bandwidth as necessary and currently, we even have 10 Gigabit per second (Gbps) products available in some places (though demand may not be there yet).

-Fiber impacts affordability, but is not cheap.
-Even Google Fiber has slowed recently, but even so, Google’s pricing of a GB has set prices elsewhere.
+Fiber is not cheap.
+Google Fiber has slowed its expansion plans recently, but even so, Google’s pricing of a 1 Gbps service has become the benchmark price for similar services elsewhere.
 Google has made it so gigabit speeds aren’t costing thousands of dollars.
 Google has done one of the best things for consumers – create competition.

-Hovis then transfers to the wireless side of the broadband issue.
-On the diagram, the green oval for LTE advanced refers to many things, which are all together hyped as the new 5G service.
-These are all technologies that are advancing within the next 10 years and is expected to emerge around 2020.
-These innovations though could still require fiber to function, and may be costly as it could require fiber to be every block or every few blocks.
+Hovis then transferred to the wireless side of the broadband issue.
+On the diagram, the green oval for LTE Advanced refers to many things, which are all hyped as the new 5G service.
+These are all technologies that are expected to emerge around 2020.
+These innovations are wireless, but will require fiber connections every block or every few blocks in some neighborhoods to function.

 Competition is necessary for broadband prices to stay low.
-This is especially important for low income areas where broadband is not available and consumers are relying on mobile data.
-Providers have set data caps on their mobile devices, which could be used up very quickly if videos are watched.
+This is especially important for low income areas where broadband is not available and consumers are relying on mobile data services.
+The data caps that cellular providers impose on many contracts could be used up very quickly if videos are watched.
 Families could not use mobile data on a consistent basis due to this.

 Potential mergers between phone and cable companies have been discussed.
-Hovis said that with our current administration, the FCC and justice department is friendly to merger applications.
-Mergers between cable and phone companies would decimate competition, and not only that, but it could also decimate emerging competitions on the mobiles side.
+Hovis said that with our current administration, the FCC and Justice Department are likely to be friendlier to merger applications.
+Mergers between cable and phone companies could decimate competition, and not only that, but it could also decimate emerging competitions in the broadband marketplace.

 Overall, Hovis gave a wonderful presentation on the past and future of broadband internet.
-I would recommend everyone to pay a visit and watch her full webinar here.
+I recommend that everyone watch her full webinar here.